 Investigators should aim to obtain the maximum amount of scientific knowledge per individual participant challenged while not undermining the primary aims of the study or exposing participants to undue risk (see Criterion 2).
 This could include, for example, collecting additional samples during challenge trials for secondary analyses of host–pathogen interactions.

 The justification of challenge studies should include specification of their role in vaccine development pathways, broader research programmes, and planning of public health responses (18, 32, 33).
-For example, the justification should describe how the results of challenge studies involving only young healthy adults (see Criterion 6) would inform further research and public health measures aiming to protect higher-risk groups (including, for example, the vaccination of young healthy adults to provide indirect protection to higher-risk groups) (9, 34).
+For example, the justification should describe how the results of challenge studies involving only young healthy adults (see Criterion 6) would inform further research and public health measures aiming to protect higher-risk groups (including, for example, the elderly or how vaccination of young healthy adults may provide indirect protection to higher-risk groups) (9, 34).

 Criterion 2: Assessment of risks and potential benefits